NohaAshraf85/Note-Taker-Application/README.md

 # Note Taker Application
 ## Description

 This application is a simple note taker.
-It allowes the user to create and save a new note, navigate between different notes and delete any note.
+It allows the user to create and save a new note, navigate between different notes and delete any note.

 Each note entry provides the user with a Note Title and a Note Text.